• Skip to main content

 However, most of us don’t use the garage for any of these reasons.
 According to research, 25% of people with a 2-car garage don’t park in them at all and only a third can park one of their cars because of—clutter.
 And 24% of homeowners are embarrassed to leave their garage doors open.
 The garage becomes a large catchall for tools, furniture, keepsakes, lawn equipment, paint and toys— the list goes on.
 And before you know it, the car is relegated to the curb—literally.

 It’s time to declutter if you’re running out of floor space, struggling to find things or feeling claustrophobic when walking through your garage.
 In addition, clutter could affect your wallet as well.
 In one study, 82% of realtors surveyed said a disorganized garage has a negative impact on a homebuyer’s first impression.
-So, whether you’re getting ready to sell your home for top dollar or simply want to enjoy your garage more, start by removing the clutter.
+So, whether you’re getting ready to sell your home for top dollar, enjoy your garage more, or gift your time to a parent or friend, start by removing the clutter.

 Get Rid of Everything You Don’t Use